lamastex/expositions/withJEBjork/README.md

-Mathematical Expositions by Jan-Erik Bjork with Raazesh Sainudiin
+Mathematical Expositions by Jan-Erik Bjork
 =================================================================
+## with Raazesh Sainudiin (started July-August 2006)

-These ar expository lectures are aimed at those interested in a concrete, constructive and elementary understanding of basic ideas in Mathematics.
+These are expository lectures are aimed at those interested in a concrete, constructive and elementary understanding of basic ideas in Mathematics.

 They are highly incomplete at this stage and will be extended when possible.